This Pumpkin Snack Cake recipe is moist and full of warm spices and pumpkin flavor, topped with an easy cream cheese frosting.

 - Pumpkin spice is nothing more than a mixture of spices you probably already have in your pantry, like ground cinnamon, ground ginger, nutmeg, ground allspice, and ground cloves.
 Here's how you can diy your own pumpkin pie spice.

 - I know some people go nuts for the pumpkin and chocolate chip combo.
-I’m not open of them, but if you are…add some chocolate chips to the cake batter before baking!
+You can change things up and add some chocolate chips to the cake batter before baking to transform this into a pumpkin chocolate chip snack cake!

 Other pumpkin recipes: